Per- and Polyfluoroalkyl Substances (PFAS)

 Our understanding and ability to detect PFAS in the environment has evolved since the Minnesota Pollution Control Agency (MPCA) and the Minnesota Department of Health (MDH) began investigating them in 2002.
 Laboratories at that time only identified two PFAS and could not detect low concentrations.
 We are now able to measure extremely small amounts (parts per trillion in water) of several PFAS and newer studies suggest that long-term exposure to PFAS in this range might affect the most vulnerable members of the population.
 MDH continues to monitor the scientific research about PFAS and we will adjust our health advice as needed.

-- Eating fish caught from water contaminated by PFAS (PFOS, in particular)
+- Eating fish caught from water contaminated by PFOS.

-- Eating food grown or raised near places where PFAS were used, manufactured or disposed of
+- Eating food grown or raised near places with PFAS exposure.

 More information can be found at PFAS chemical exposure | ATSDR (cdc.gov).